fabbbrizio/fabbbrizio.github.io/_posts/2015-01-01-Materiaterza Uncreative Artefacts.md

 <img src="http://payload399.cargocollective.com/1/10/325579/10282961/2.10.gif" alt="">

-In the end I create a pattern that imitates the ceramic extruded form, and I used it in different context (printed communication material, digital versions of the logos on the web).
+In the end I create a pattern that imitates the ceramic extruded form, and I used it in different context (printed communication artifacts, graphic on the web).

 <img src="http://payload399.cargocollective.com/1/10/325579/10282961/3.1.jpg" alt="">